 You’ll also want to know about any maintenance schedules.
 Using your balcony as storage could result in fines and intervention from your property management.

 Keep in mind that not all balconies are created equally.
 You may discover the views of the parking area are less than optimal or reduce your overall privacy.

 Balconies can also get messy with debris, foliage, dirt, and pollen depending on your location.
 Renters are typically responsible for any clean-up and basic balcony upkeep.

-Regardless of the issues to keep in mind, balconies are usually a big win for New York renters.
+Regardless of the issues to keep in mind, balconies are usually a big win for New York City renters.
 Ask about apartments on higher floors for the best views.